 Portable Document Format, or PDF, was developed back in the early nineties as a way to replace a number of competing formats like DjVu, Envoy, Fallaron, PostScript etc. in the early years of the World Wide Web.
 With Adobe controlling it as a proprietary format until 2008, Adobe Reader has been the go-to PDF Reader on our computers for as long as most of us can remember.
-However, it is bloated, slow to load up and is certainly not the only option in the market if you’re looking for a free PDF reader.
-There are plenty of them available that comes with more features and are even less taxing on the resources than Adobe’s program, which is why we’ve decided to bring you our list of the top 10 Adobe Reader alternatives you can use on your Windows PC:
+However, it is bloated, slow, and the paid version is too costly.
+So if you are looking for a free and light option, here are the top 10 Adobe Reader alternatives you can use on your Windows PC.

 1. Sumatra PDF